BlackwellAI/course-Intro-to-OpenAI-API/README.md

 ## License

 This course is released under the MIT License.
 Feel free to use the material and adapt it for your own learning or teaching purposes.

-## Contributing

-Contributions are welcome!
-Please submit a pull request with any enhancements, bug fixes, or new content suggestions.

----

-Let me know if you'd like any more adjustments!